Have you heard of chayote squash?

 That’s why we find ourselves eating and making so much guacamole during the colder months; making the most of the local produce.

-But it’s not summer here!
 And, well, maybe that’s why, in southwest Turkey, we’re turning up the heat and making a savoury snack.

 It’s all very quick and simple.
-We’re going to use a vegetable peeler to take away the skin.
+We’re going to use a vegetable peeler to take away the prickly skin.

 This is where you’ll see the melon resemblance.
 It looks and feels like a slightly unripe honeydew melon.